Home

 We also get a cake with our peak heights

-Breakfast at 7:30, and we're ready to leave by 8:00.
-Since the camp needs to be packed up first, we don't leave until 9:00.
-After an hour, we reach the pass and the road and wait for a while until the loads arrive and the horses are unloaded.
-Then the waiting continues, as no car is in sight.
-Since there's no mobile reception at the pass, Namgyal is sent with a passing vehicle to clarify the situation in the next village.
+Breakfast is at 7:30, and we are ready to set off by 8 a.m.
+Since camp first has to be dismantled, we only get going at 9.
+After an hour we reach the pass at the road and wait for a while until the loads arrive and the horses are unloaded.
+After that, the waiting continues, as there is no vehicle available.
+Since there is no mobile reception at the pass, Namgyal is given a ride in a passing vehicle so he can clarify the situation in the next village.

-The car finally arrives at 12:00, unexpectedly from the east.
-There were some traffic problems at Taglang La, so the driver had to take a 200-kilometer detour.
+The car doesn't arrive until 12 noon, unexpectedly from the east.
+There had apparently been problems at the Taglang La, forcing the driver to take a 200-kilometer detour.
 The drive to Leh - 170 km - takes four hours, ending in heavy traffic.
-We are happy again that we don't have to drive ourselves.
+In the end, we are once again glad not to be driving ourselves.

 Soon the pass is in sight